Becoming a bank

 Scaling the app

-We first had to understand the business ambition and needs to become a bank.
+We first had to understand the business ambitions and needs to become a bank.

 *Most phases included user testing